Advanced JavaScript Validation Logic & Patterns

 7. Accessibility Compliance & Inclusive UX Patterns

 Validation systems must meet WCAG 2.2 standards to ensure equitable experiences for assistive technology users.
-Accessibility is not an afterthought; it must be architected into the validation pipeline.
+Accessibility is not an afterthought; it is the pipeline’s terminal stage, where every prior failure converges into one consistently wired error map.

 ARIA Roles, States, and Properties for Dynamic Error Messaging